Which Similarity-Sensitive Entropy (Sentropy)?: Experimental tests

 \subsection{Datasets and definitions}

-The following imaging and tabular datasets were used for benchmarking LCR and VS:
+The following imaging and tabular datasets were used for numerical experiments comparing LCR and VS:

-\begin{itemize} \item \textbf{Image datasets.} 22 large ($\geq10,000$-image) medical and non-medical vision benchmarks were used: MNIST, Fashion‑MNIST, CIFAR‑10 and CIFAR‑100 (from the \texttt{torchvision} Python package); BloodMNIST, ChestMNIST, OctMNIST, OrganAMNIST, OrganCMNIST, OrganSMNIST, PathMNIST, and TissueMNIST from the MedMNIST collection \cite{yangMedMNISTClassificationDecathlon2021a}; the Amphibia, Insecta, Mammalia, Plantae, and Reptilia subsets from iNaturalist \cite{visipediaInat_comp2017READMEmd}; the computed tomography (CT) and ultrasound (US) subsets from RadImageNet \cite{mei2022radimagenet}, the NIH ChestXRay dataset \cite{wangChestXRay8HospitalScaleChest2017}; COCO (Common Objects in Context) \cite{linMicrosoftCOCOCommon2015}; and MIDRC COVIDx CXR-4 \cite{wuCOVIDxCXR4Expanded2023}.
-For computational convenience while still preserving content, images in the iNaturalist collection as well as the MIDRC COVIDx CXR-4 dataset were downscaled to $250\times250$ pixels, and images in the COCO datast were scaled to $100\times100$ pixels; also for convenience, for each dataset, 10,000 images were selected uniformly at random for LCR and VS calculations. \item \textbf{Tabular datasets.} After selecting for a maximum of 30 columns and 200,000 rows, the 31 most frequently downloaded datasets from the University of California Irvine Machine Learning Repository (UCIML) were retrieved \cite{lucieImprovedPython2024}.
-For each dataset, identifier columns and any features containing non‑numeric strings or time‑series data were removed. \end{itemize}
+\begin{itemize} \item \textbf{Image datasets.} 22 large ($\geq10,000$-image) medical and non-medical vision benchmarks were used: MNIST \cite{mnist}, Fashion-MNIST \cite{fashionmnist}, CIFAR-10 and CIFAR-100 \cite{krizhevsky2009learning} (from the \texttt{torchvision} \cite{torchvision} Python package); BloodMNIST, ChestMNIST, OctMNIST, OrganAMNIST, OrganCMNIST, OrganSMNIST, PathMNIST, and TissueMNIST from the MedMNIST collection \cite{yangMedMNISTClassificationDecathlon2021a, medmnistv2}; the Amphibia, Insecta, Mammalia, Plantae, and Reptilia subsets from iNaturalist \cite{visipediaInat_comp2017READMEmd}; the computed tomography (CT) and ultrasound (US) subsets from RadImageNet \cite{mei2022radimagenet}, the NIH ChestXRay dataset \cite{wangChestXRay8HospitalScaleChest2017}; COCO (Common Objects in Context) \cite{linMicrosoftCOCOCommon2015}; and MIDRC COVIDx CXR-4 \cite{wuCOVIDxCXR4Expanded2023}.
+For computational convenience while still preserving content, images in the iNaturalist collection as well as the MIDRC COVIDx CXR-4 dataset and the NIH ChestXRay dataset were downscaled to $250\times250$ pixels, and images in the COCO dataset were scaled to $100\times100$ pixels; also for convenience, for each dataset, 10,000 images were selected uniformly at random for LCR and VS calculations. \item \textbf{Tabular datasets.} After selecting for a maximum of 30 columns and 200,000 rows, the 31 most frequently downloaded datasets from the University of California Irvine Machine Learning Repository (UCIML) were retrieved \cite{lucieImprovedPython2024}.
+For each dataset, identifier columns and any features containing non-numeric strings or time-series data were removed. \end{itemize}

-\textbf{Definitions (Fig. \ref{fig:overview}).}The terms ``system'' and ``dataset'' are used interchangeably.
+The terms ``system'' and ``dataset'' are used interchangeably (Fig. \ref{fig:overview}).
 The elements of image and tabular datasets are single images and single rows, respectively.
 Each element appears only once in these datasets; i.e. each element is also a unique element.